 It’s not only the audience who benefits here either, all performers require time to refocus and process musical thoughts during their performance.
-This space is even more crucial for less experienced or anxious performers because if they can ‘build-in’ space into musical phrases, they will be able to control their playing so much better, discouraging the ever-present problem of rushing or ‘speeding up’; an issue which so often affects even the most talented young players.
+This space is even more crucial for less experienced or anxious performers because if they can implant space into musical phrases, they will be able to control their playing so much better, discouraging the ever-present problem of rushing or ‘speeding up’; an issue which so often affects even very talented young players.

 Here are a few ideas to help create the necessary space in piano playing;

 The more space created generally, without disturbing the pulse, the more beautiful and harmonious the performance.
 This is a subject worth musing for any performer because it really can make all the difference.

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.